maurovm/thesis_template/README.md

 &nbsp;

-As a student at Oxford, a proportion of your time will be devoted to writing science in a formal academic style.
+As a research student, a proportion of your time will be devoted to writing science in a formal academic style.
 There are many resources that will help you write your thesis, such as
 [Writing your thesis](https://www.mpls.ox.ac.uk/training/resources-for-researcher-and-career-development/completing-your-dphil/writing-up-your-thesis),